nezihaksu/Bank_Marketing_Analysis/README.md

 ### Balance

-Balance accumucalation is between the ages 30 and 60's.Term deposit subscription is also highly correlated with age and balance.
+Balance accumucalation is between the ages 30 and 60's.

 The bank has been targeting the people who are between the ages 30-60 yet the number of negative instances in dataset are overwhelmingly high compared to positives.